home and

 The refusal in August 2002 of Zimbabwe, Zambia, and Mozambique to accept food aid which contains or might contain genetically modified items raises poignant disaster and development questions.
 Is it a case of exacerbating the short-term/acute disaster of famine in order to avert the long-term/chronic disaster of GM crops contaminating local crops?
 Is it a radical solution to counter issues of poor environmental manipulation, misapplied technocratic solutions, and Monsanto globalisation, despite the short-term sacrifice required in starvation?
 Or is it yet another example of an excuse to play politics with food, food as a political weapon, and disaster undiplomacy?

-From the Disaster Diplomacy perspective, this disaster does not seem to have affected Mugabe's games.
+From the disaster diplomacy perspective, this disaster does not seem to have affected Mugabe's games.
 Useful insights might be gleaned from an analysis of the current situation and comparison with Ailsa Holloway's analysis of drought diplomacy in southern Africa.
 Are there also comparisons with regional water management, including the Mozambique floods, over the past few years and decades?

 Back to the current famine, to what extent is the conflict over GM aid dominated by donor countries' views that any aid is acceptable?
 USAID's Andrew Natsios seems to take the stance that Africa should accept all proffered aid, irrespective of other criteria.
 In interviews, he implied that no right to refuse aid exists and it is typical arrogance to assume that what is good for the USA is good for everyone else in the world.